victorchendra02/Get-Connected-WiFi-Password-using-Python/README.md

 # Compile into single file, no terminal, set icon app, and set name for the app after compiled
 pyinstaller main.py --onefile --windowed --icon="icons8-wifi-96.ico" --name="Connected Wi-Fi"
 ```

+> This project compiled using `auto-py-to-exe`.
+I recommend to compile any python file using `auto-py-to-exe` than `pyinstaller`.